Cotton Mather: Involvement with the Salem witch trials

-Cotton Mather's reputation, in his own day as well as in the historiography and popular culture of subsequent generations, has been very adversely affected by his association with the events surrounding the Salem witch trials of 1692–1693.
+Cotton Mather's reputation, in his own day as well as in the historiography and popular culture of subsequent generations, has been adversely affected by his association with the events surrounding the Salem witch trials of 1692–1693.
 As a consequence of those trials, nineteen people were executed by hanging for practicing witchcraft and one was pressed to death for refusing to enter a plea before the court.
 Although Mather had no official role in the legal proceedings, he wrote the book Wonders of the Invisible World, which appeared in 1693 with the endorsement of William Stoughton, the Lieutenant Governor of Massachusetts and chief judge of the Salem witch trials.
 Mather's book constitutes the most detailed written defense of the conduct of those trials.
 Mather's role in drumming up and sustaining the witch hysteria behind those proceedings was denounced by Robert Calef in his book More Wonders of the Invisible World, published in 1700.
 In the 19th century, Nathaniel Hawthorne called Mather "the chief agent of the mischief" at Salem.